L-DALI: BACnet/DALI Controllers

 - DALI Sensors

-The L‑DALI Controllers support the integration of DALI multi-sensors for presence detection and light level recognition.
-In addition to the LOYTEC DALI multi-sensor LDALI‑MS2, DALI sensors of well-known manufacturers can be selected from a list of tested devices.
+The L-DALI Controllers support the integration of DALI-2 multi-sensors for presence detection and light level recognition.
+In addition to the LOYTEC DALI-2 multi-sensor LDALI-MS2 and LDALI-MS3, DALI-2 sensors of many wellknown manufacturers can be used.

-For manual operation, DALI push button coupler and IR remote controls can be integrated into the system.
+For manual operation, DALI-2 push button couplers, like the LDALI-BM2, DALI-2 operation panels and IR remote controls can be integrated into the system.
 Their functionality can be configured individually.
-In addition to controlling lighting via DALI (dimming, scene recall, etc.) also commands can be sent into the building network with a single keystroke.
+In addition to controlling lighting via DALI (dimming, scene recall, etc.) and sunblinds via SMI (up, down, etc.), button press events can be propagated in the building network, triggering other, non-lighting related building automation functions.

 - DALI Relay Modules

-Standard loads in the power grid can be controlled via DALI using DALI Relay Modules.
+Standard loads in the power grid can be controlled via DALI using DALI relay modules, like the LDALI-RM3 and LDALI-RM4.

 - Auto Burn-In for Fluorescent Lamps